A Favre-Averaging Shallow Water Framework for Aerated Flows with Friction Factor Decomposition: Discussion

 \subsection{Limitations of the proposed framework}

-The present work introduces a Favre-averaged Shallow Water Equation (SWE) framework specifically tailored for aerated, high-Froude-number flows.
-By explicitly accounting for the Favre- and depth-averaged mixture continuity and momentum, the framework incorporates the effects of air entrainment, non-uniform velocity distributions, and pressure variations within the aerated layer.
-Building on this SWE foundation, we derive an explicit Darcy–Weisbach friction factor formulation, in which $f_e$ is decomposed into contributions from uniform flow, spatially varying flow, and temporally evolving flow.
+The present work introduces a Favre-averaging Shallow Water Equation (SWE) framework specifically tailored for aerated, high-Froude-number flows.
+By explicitly accounting for the Favre- and depth-averaged mixture continuity and momentum, the framework incorporates the effects of air entrainment, vertically non-uniform velocity distributions, and pressure variations within the aerated layer.
+Building on this SWE foundation, we derive an explicit Darcy–Weisbach friction factor formulation, in which $f_e$ is decomposed into contributions associated with uniform steady conditions, spatial flow development, and temporal flow unsteadiness.
 In addition, an equivalent energy-based GVF formulation is presented in Appendix \ref{feEnergy}, with root-mean-square percentage deviations between the two formulations found to be less than 1\% ($\S$ \ref{Sec32}).

 The proposed framework provides a physically consistent means of quantifying friction in aerated flows.
+Despite these advantages, several limitations and assumptions should be considered: \begin{itemize} \item \textbf{Two-dimensionality assumption:} The framework assumes predominantly two-dimensional flow, neglecting lateral variations in velocity and air concentration.
+Extension to three dimensions would require spanwise averaging of the Favre-averaged equations, introducing additional lateral stress terms.

-Despite these advantages, several limitations and assumptions should be considered: \begin{itemize} \item \textbf{Slowly varying correction factors:} The derivation of (\ref{Eq36}) assumes that \(\beta\) and \(\Omega\) vary slowly along the streamwise direction.
+\item \textbf{Slowly varying correction factors:} The derivation of (\ref{Eq36}) assumes that \(\beta\) and \(\Omega\) vary slowly along the streamwise direction.
 In flows with abrupt changes in air concentration, or sharp accelerations, this assumption may not hold, and the full friction factor expression (\ref{eq:fe_decomp}) should be applied instead.

 \item \textbf{Hydrostatic pressure assumption:} The pressure integration relies on a quasi-hydrostatic approximation, as expressed in (\ref{PressureHydro}).
 This assumption may become less accurate in regions with strongly curved free surfaces, intense turbulence, or significant spray, where dynamic pressure effects are non-negligible.